Little free Libraries

 Meet the Builders:

 Our libraries don't just hold stories; they tell the story of our talented youth.
-From the first screw to the final coat of paint, students from local districts have poured their time and talent into creating the little libraries.
+From the first screw, to getting dirty with digging holes, students from local districts have poured their time and talent into creating the little libraries.
 We are proud to showcase the hard work of the following schools and programs who are building a more connected community, one library at a time:

 Arlington High School